 Is that not the same thing as moving someone’s polling place?
 I would argue that it would be even more likely to cause confusion since the move is only temporary, and reverts back to another place every other year.

-During the meeting Melissa Johnson, director of the elections for Randolph County stated that she had looked at several potential sites for a new polling place in Ramseur.
-One location she mentioned is Jordan Memorial Church, which is for all practical purposes located right behind the municipal building.
+During the meeting Melissa Johnson, director of elections for Randolph County stated that she had already looked at several potential sites for a new polling place in Ramseur.
+One location she mentioned is Jordan Memorial Church, which is, for all practical purposes, located right behind the municipal building.

 Sadly, the board hasn’t always remembered this conflict, resulting in poll workers, who aren’t paid much to begin with, being forced to wait until after the commissioners finish.
 That can mean a very late night for those dedicated souls who make our elections possible.
 Moving the polling place to a new location would eliminate that problem permanently.